SQL-based views

 4. Choose a connection to the data you would like to query.
 Select Choose connection in the side panel, and select or search for a connection in the dropdown menu.

 If you did not already create a connection, select Add new connection.
-Refer to the connections documentation.
+Refer to the Connections documentation.

 5. After you select the connection, a list of tables appears in the side panel, under the schema and database names.
 To see a list of the columns in a table, select the table name.
 A list of the columns and their data types appears.